To bulk means to gain bodyweight with the primary goal of gaining muscle.

 2. Make this increase via your preferred mix of carbs and fats.
 So, 10 g of fat and 70 g of carbs, for example.

-3. Waits and tracks things over a couple of weeks.
+3. Wait and track things over a couple of weeks.
 If you feel more energetic in the gym and training starts improving, but you see that your weight is still dropping slightly, make another increase.
 This time you increase by ~200 kcal, 5 g of fat, and 40 g of carbs.

 4. Over the next couple of weeks, strength starts improving.
 But your weight has come up by three pounds!
 Is it fat?
 The photos and body-fat caliper measurements show no difference, but the stomach measurements have increased.
 This tells you that there is no fat gain, just an increase in glycogen, gut content, and water.
 Don’t change your macros.

 5. Four weeks later, your training progression has stalled.
 Body-fat appears unchanged.
-Makes another increase, this time ~150 kcal, adding 5 g of fat, 25 g of carbs.
+Make another increase, this time ~150 kcal, adding 5 g of fat, 25 g of carbs.

 Keep on making fine-tune adjustments to your macros like this to keep progressing with your training without any fat gain.